nileXrana/Task_Manager/README.md

 # 📝 Simple Task Manager

-A basic Task Manager app to add, delete, and manage your daily tasks.
+A basic Task Manager app to add, delete, and manage your daily tasks using Local Storage.

 ## ⚙️ Features